-The purpose of this Quick Summary is to provide members and staff of the State Senate with a review of the actions adopted by the Budget Conference Committee.
+The purpose of this Major Action Report is to provide a review of the budget actions adopted by the Budget Conference Committee and enacted by the Legislature to date.

 If you have additional questions, please contact the committee at (916) 651-4103.